cds-snc/simplify-privacy-statements-V2/README.md

 # Node Starter App

 Quick start application setup with sensible defaults baked in.

+Should you use this?
+It depends ;)

 ## Install + Dev Mode